 Another important factor is the portability of retirement benefits.

-Government employment policy is still rooted in the post–World War II workplace, characterised by stable, long-term employment with a single employer.
+Government employment policy is still rooted in the post–World War II workplace, characterized by stable, long-term employment with a single employer.
 However, emerging forms of work and careers don’t fit within these traditional structures.
 Workers now hold an average of 12 jobs during their career span.48

 Defined contribution plans or 401(K) style plans that are the norm in the private sector are easily portable and allow workers to move between jobs and industries, taking along their accumulated retirement savings.
 But many public sector employers believe that a traditional pension or defined benefits plan helps attract and retain workers.
-These plans typically incentivise employees to stay until retirement and provide smaller benefits to employees who leave before retirement, limiting employee mobility.
+These plans typically incentivize employees to stay until retirement and provide smaller benefits to employees who leave before retirement, limiting employee mobility.
 Career mobility is a core feature of today’s workplace and addressing the benefits portability challenge will likely be important to attracting and retaining workers to government employment.

 The challenges government faces today are momentous and need the best team on the field.
 In this new world of work, government agencies should change how they approach talent management to get the best and brightest to work on the most important challenges of our time.

 Gen Z might have grown up texting, emailing, and instant messaging, but their preferred way of communicating with their managers is face to face.49 They want to cultivate a deeper level of connection and coaching, which they have missed out on during the pandemic.
-According to LinkedIn, Gen Z searches for mentors on their platform doubled since last year (January 2022 vs. 2021).50 Gen Z was immersed in technology at an early age but might still need to develop interpersonal and soft skills that are best learnt through observation and in-person interactions.
+According to LinkedIn, Gen Z searches for mentors on their platform doubled since last year (January 2022 vs. 2021).50 Gen Z was immersed in technology at an early age but might still need to develop interpersonal and soft skills that are best learned through observation and in-person interactions.
 They are hungry for mentorship and growth.
 In a recent LinkedIn survey, 40% of Gen Z said they were willing to sacrifice some pay for “a stronger chance to grow in the role”—well ahead of other generations.51

 Gen Z prefers direct communication.
 Growing up in a world where information is at their fingertips, not getting direct answers to their questions can raise doubts.
 Be forthright in communicating your expectations and feedback.
 When it comes to feedback styles, Gen Z prefers straightforward feedback, in contrast to millennials who sought more encouraging feedback.52